 Contact ITS: at its@coloradocollege.edu or 719-389-6449 to order and set up your computer.
-The ITS: website is a helpful resource with how-to guides.
+The ITS:website is a helpful resource with how-to guides.

-All employees (staff and faculty) must purchase computers through ITS.
+All employee (staff and faculty) computers must be purchased through ITS.
 All software purchases must also be approved by ITS.